KDominikk00/Blackjack/README.md

 ![Blackjack](https://i.imgur.com/610hxEW.png)

 Welcome to the Blackjack Game!
-This is a simple, text-based implementation of the classic casino card game Blackjack, designed to be played in your terminal or command prompt.
+This is a simple, text-based Java implementation of the classic casino card game Blackjack, designed to be played in your terminal or command prompt.

 ## Overview